robot-exploration/robot-exploration.github.io/_posts/my_advising_philosophy.md

 research.
 I think the best way to become a world-class researcher is to try to perform world-class research.

-You should be working on problems with the potential to really change the world.
+Of course, becoming an independent, world-class researcher doesn’t happen overnight, but this is the goal to strive for.

-Of course, becoming an independent, world-class researcher doesn’t happen overnight, but this is the goal to strive for in our lab.
+**Disclaimer**: I don't have strong feelings that PhD students should commit to an academic career or even a research career.
+The independent skills developed during a PhD are valuable in many different careers, and I want to support students in whatever path they choose.
+I myself very seriously debated leaving academia during my PhD, and I think that consideration and reflection was incredibly valuable.

 ## On world-class research